 Dr. Hanson specializes in sports medicine and arthroscopy, with a focused interest in the minimally invasive arthroscopic treatment of hip, knee, and shoulder problems.
 A sports enthusiast all his life, Dr. Hanson encourages a team approach with each of his patients for the medical care being provided.
 Working together allows his patients to achieve the recovery and success that they desire, through both surgical and conservative means.

 Dr. Hanson is a team physician for the US Ski Team (Men's and Women's Alpine), the Dew Tour, and has served as the team physician for several high school football teams.
 He is board-certified by the American Board of Orthopaedic Surgery, a member of the American Academy of Orthopaedic Surgeons, the Arthroscopy Association of North America, and a candidate member of the American Orthopaedic Society for Sports Medicine.
 Dr. Hanson serves as president of Desert Orthopaedic Center.
 In his free time, he enjoys basketball, skiing, soccer, golf, and triathlons.
-He is joined in Henderson by his wife, a Green Valley native, and their three sons.
+He is joined in Henderson by his wife, a Green Valley native, and their four children.

 - Bachelor of Arts in Biology: University of Nebraska at Omaha, Omaha, NE

 - Doctor of Medicine: University of Texas Southwestern Medical Center Dallas, Dallas, TX

 - General Surgery Internship: University of Texas Southwestern Medical School, Dallas, TX